 Top-load washers, on the other hand, have smaller dimensions and are easier to fit into smaller areas and laundries.

-Generally speaking, front loaders tend to be more water and energy-efficient than top loaders.
+Generally speaking, front-load washing machines tend to be more water and energy-efficient than top loaders.
 Thanks to their design, front load washing machines can wash larger loads and consume around one-third the amount of water.
-Besides, a high-advanced technology setting also allows users to reduce energy consumption.
+Besides, top-load washing machines use more water even though their cycles can be faster than that of a front load washer.

 For a washer, cleaning performance is crucial.
 It’s widely accepted that front load washing machines offer excellent washing performance, compared to their top-load counterparts.